Inspecting Compiled Output with show

 See tail-recursive lowering shape

-When tail recursion is optimized, lib show exposes loop-like forms such as loop/recur in the typed expression.
+When tail recursion is optimized, show exposes loop-like forms such as loop/recur in the typed expression.
 For example:

 In that package, the source helper list_len is inlined into another compiled definition, and you can still see the loop-like lowered shape there.
 This is a practical way to confirm code that should compile to loops in backends.